dplanitzer/Serena/Tools/README.md

 The following sections explain the purpose of each tool.

+## Building the Tools

+Use the Makefile in the Tools folder to build all of the tools in a single step.
+Note that the makefile is currently for Windows only and that it assumes that you have the Microsoft Visual Studio C/C++ development tools installed.

+The makefile must be invoked from a Developer Command Prompt.
+You can build individual tools by passing the name of the tool (as it appears in the sections below) to the make utility.

 ## Libtool

 Libtool is used to create static libraries.
 It is similar to the "ar" POSIX tool, but strictly focused on creating and managing static libraries.